-Today I offer some entries from The Didact’s Dictionary, with apologies to Ambrose Bierce.
+Today I offer entries from The Didact’s Dictionary, with apologies to Ambrose Bierce.

 Baby Einstein®: The name of a series of proprietary videos by the Walt Disney Company, a corporation with a profitable record in education.
-We may worry when claims for Baby Einstein products start to sound like those made for schools in their missions–or is it the other way around?
+We may worry when Baby Einstein products and MOOCs start to resemble each other.

 balonist (bə-lōn΄-ist) n.: one who offers or requires baloney.
 Not to be confused with a balloonist, whose hot air is confined to his balloon.
-Cf. “Baloney Bingo”; attend Richard van de Lagemaat’s workshop in “Baloney Detection across the Curriculum.”
-This workshop is not offered at schools of education (q.v.).
+Cf. “Baloney Bingo”; Richard van de Lagemaat offers a workshop in “Baloney Detection across the Curriculum,” but not at schools of education (q.v.).

 brand n.: 1. a proprietary mark burned into the hides of livestock to identify their herds and to distinguish them from members of other herds.
-2. a proprietary name given to a product to distinguish it from other similar products. v. (non-standard): to use the services of a balonist to impute qualities to a brand in order to promote its sales.
+2. a proprietary name given to a product to distinguish it from other similar products. v.
+1. (standard) to apply such a mark, which is permanent 2. (non-standard): to use the services of a balonist, often called a Chief Marketing Officer (CMO), help people pretend that a leopard has changed its spots.
 Sometimes applied to schools’ efforts to position (q.v.) themselves.

 education, school of n.
 1. any of a number of imaginary institutions that impart sound principles and practices of teaching to their students with a minimum of baloney.
 2. any of a number of real institutions that do not.